Campus Hazing Transparency Report

 - Whether alcohol or drugs were involved,

-- Any outcomes the institution imposed on the organization (if applicable).
+- What the institution concluded, and any outcomes the institution imposed on the organization (if applicable).

-- Key dates related to the incident:
+- Key Dates related to the incident:

 - When the hazing was alleged to have happened,